noahk587/Seattle-Crime-Data/README.md

 Report: https://1drv.ms/b/s!AmZk6nE6De_nlFOgMj2OzGTK9t3g

 ## Dataset Information
-The dataset was obtained from Seatle Open Data.
+The dataset was obtained from Seattle Open Data.
 The link is below:
 https://data.seattle.gov/Public-Safety/SPD-Crime-Data-2008-Present/tazs-3rd5/data
 ### Disclaimer from Website:
 "Only finalized (UCR approved) reports are released.
 Those in draft, awaiting approval, or completed after the update, will not appear until the subsequent day(s).
 Data is updated once every twenty-four hours.
 Records and classification changes will occur as a report makes its way through the approval and investigative process."